asdub/improved-telegram/README.md

 I have created an app to promote the services of a freelance designer.
 Allowing users to purchase custom design services.
-Specifically illustrations/ artwork.
+Specifically illustrations/ artwork in the form of Icons, Logos, Posters and general Custom Artwork.

-Users can select from a variety of services, select and enter their desired customisations.
+Users can select from a variety of design services, select and enter their desired customisations.
 The user has the option of creating a profile to keep all their orders in one place and view or download their artwork.
 In addition, users receive email notifications regarding the status of their order.